+Identify whether the caregiver has provided safe and stable housing for the last 12 months as evidenced by housing that is physically safe for the child.

 - a.
-Choose "No" if both caregivers have relationships in the community for support. - b.
-Choose "Yes" if either caregiver is isolated in the community. - 5.
-Caregiver has provided safe and stable housing for at least the past 12 months.
-Identify whether the caregiver has provided safe and stable housing for the last 12 months as evidenced by housing that is physically safe for the child. - a.
 Choose "No" if the family has had frequent moves or if there are environmental conditions that pose a threat to the child. - b.
 Choose "Yes" if the family has had safe and stable housing.

-CALIFORNIA SDM® FAMILY RISK ASSESSMENT POLICY AND PROCEDURES
+SDM® FAMILY RISK ASSESSMENT POLICY AND PROCEDURES

-The SDM family risk assessment identifies families with low, moderate, high, or very high probabilities of future abuse or neglect.
-By completing the risk assessment, the worker obtains an objective appraisal of the likelihood that a family will maltreat their child in the next 18 to 24 months.
+The SDM family risk assessment classifies families into low-, moderate-, high-, or very high-risk categories according to the likelihood of future child protective services (CPS) involvement for alleged child abuse or neglect.
+By completing the risk assessment, the worker obtains an objective appraisal of the likelihood that a family will come to the attention of child protection for allegations of maltreatment to a child within the next 12 to 24 months.

 The difference between risk levels is substantial.
-Families classified as high risk have significantly higher rates of subsequent referral and substantiation than families classified as low risk, and they are more often involved in serious abuse or neglect incidents.
+Families classified as high risk have significantly higher rates of subsequent referral and substantiation than families classified as low risk, and families classified as high risk are more often involved in abuse or neglect incidents that require more intensive agency involvement (e.g., child removal).

-When risk is clearly defined and objectively quantified, the choice between serving one family or another is simplified: agency resources are targeted to families at higher risk because of the greater potential to reduce subsequent maltreatment.
+When risk is clearly defined and objectively quantified, the choice between serving one family or another is simplified: Agency resources may be targeted to families at higher risk because of the greater potential to reduce subsequent CPS involvement and, ideally, maltreatment.

-The risk assessment is based on research on cases with substantiated abuse or neglect, which examined the relationships between family characteristics and the outcomes of subsequent substantiated abuse and neglect.
-The tool does not predict recurrence but simply assesses whether a family is more or less likely to have another incident without intervention by the agency.
+The current risk assessment is based on research on investigations with substantiated or inconclusive allegations of abuse or neglect.
+It examines the relationships between family characteristics and the outcomes of subsequent CPS referrals, investigations, substantiations, and placements.
+The tool does not predict recurrence but simply assesses whether a family shares characteristics with other families who are more or less likely to have subsequent CPS involvement.

 Required for all substantiated and inconclusive referrals; also recommended to be completed on unfounded referrals.
-This includes new assigned referrals on open cases.